-A beautiful fresco graces the facade at Hotel Elephant in Bressanone.
-Backed by 450 years of history, I bet those walls have a lot of stories to tell.
+A beautiful fresco graces the facade at 4-star Hotel Elephant in Bressanone.
+At the entrance, a mosaic elephant welcomes guests.

 The pedestrian center of Bressanone is small enough for a single visit.
 Before the parking meter runs out, be sure to stop in at Cafè Pasticceria Pupp for a hot drink and dessert.
 Their baked treats are divine, but the chestnut cakes are exquisite.